5 Tips For Veterans Moving Abroad

 It might not be one, maybe you want to live a few different places.
 Veterans are used to staying on the move.
 One of my close friends lives half the year in the Philippines and half the year in the Dominican Republic.
 Your location decision is a big one and it isn’t.
 If you don’t like it, you’re not a tree, you can go somewhere else.
 One of the best things you can do when it comes to thinking about where you might want to land is to trust your gut.

 Many countries have more support for veterans and veteran groups.
 Here’s an American Legion in Mexico I’ve visited and a VFW post in Thailand.
 Where I live in the Dominican Republic, there are a lot of veterans and expats so making friends came easy.
 I go out to dinner weekly with a group of retired cops and veterans because community is important.
 Here’s a few country guides for veterans from my friends over at Poppin Smoke: Living Overseas.
-They also cover things like Space-A Travel because if you’re 100% from the VA, you can fly some places for free.
-If you have kids, here’s an International Schools Database.
+They also cover things like Space-A Travel which is something more veterans should take advantage of.

 Your country is your decision, some veterans want to live in nature, some in big cities, some a party lifestyle, and some a quiet beach life.
 What I enjoy about living abroad is it’s easier to find a work/leisure/recreation balance outside the states.
 Some veterans don’t know where they want to go, they just know they want to get the hell out of the current nonsense of America.